AgainIoT/Open-Set-Go/CONTRIBUTING.md

 # Welcome to Open-Set-Go contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [Open-Set-Go.io](https://open-set-go.netlify.app/) & [README.md](https://github.com/AgainIoT/Open-Set-Go#contributors) :sparkles:.
+Any contribution you make will be reflected on [Open-Set-Go.io](https://open-set-go.netlify.app/) & [README.md](https://github.com/AgainIoT/Open-Set-Go#contributors) ✨.

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+We are committed to fostering a contribution-friendly environment that encourages contributions and aims to evolve into an open-source community.
+Please have a lot of conversations on [our Discussion](https://github.com/AgainIoT/Open-Set-Go/discussions)!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.